Get Involved

 • Various Bible Studies — available and open to interested students.
 Contact Campus Pastor Ryan Lee to learn how to become involved.
 Each RA offers a weekly Bible study to students in their residence hall.

-• Challenging, Helping, and Understanding Kids through Mentorship (CHUMS) — CHUMS aspires to make a difference in the lives of at-risk students by supporting them through the love of Jesus Christ by building tutoring & mentoring relationships.
-The organization has been impacting Hillsboro students for more than 20 years.
-We have seen students grow from CHUMS children to mentors as Tabor students.
-Lives are impacted through weekly tutoring and positive relationships.
+• Challenging, Helping, and Understanding Kids through Mentorship (CHUMS)– Aspires to make a difference in the lives of at-risk students by supporting them through the love of Jesus Christ by building tutoring & mentoring relationships.
+CHUMS has been impacting Hillsboro school district students for more than 20 years.
+We have seen students grow from CHUMS children to CHUMS mentors as Tabor students.
+Lives are impacted practically through weekly tutoring, & they are influenced positively through continually developed relationships.
+CHUMS mentors have the chance to invest in children, connect in the Hillsboro community, & gain experience in the school setting.
+By serving CHUMS children, mentors are also blessed.

 Student Government